Chilean Army: Military equipment

-The Chilean Army has acquired a number of new systems with the goal of having a completely modernized, and largely mechanized army by 2015.
-The military has also modified the operational structure, creating armoured brigades throughout the entire territory and a new special operations brigade, while preserving the current divisional scheme.
+The Chilean Army acquired a number of new systems with the goal of having a completely modernized and largely mechanized army by 2015.
+The military also modified its operational structure, creating armoured brigades throughout the entire territory and a new special operations brigade, while preserving the existing divisional scheme.

 Personnel

 In 2013, there were 3,900 officers, 17,300 NCOs, 3,600 professional soldiers, and 9,200 conscript soldiers.
 In military schools, 2,400 students.
 Civilian employees, 8,400.